Cohort Placement Survey | Courseworks | Starting the Core | Missing class | Exams and Examsoft | Certificates | Teaching Assistants | Miscellaneous

 I already have a certificate and have no intention of changing it.
 Do I still need to fill out the certificate application during open enrollment?

-No. Students who are satisfied with their certificate enrollment are not required to participate in the Open Enrollment Period.
-However, it is very important that students verify that they are, indeed, enrolled in the certificate.
-To verify, please contact the Office of Educational Programs at firstname.lastname@example.org.
+Yes.
+Students who are satisfied with their certificate enrollment are required to finalize their Certificate during this process.
+It is very important that students verify that they are enrolled in the certificate they are allowed to be in.
+To verify, please contact Troy Hoffman at email@example.com.

 Where can I find more information about when and where the Certificate Information Sessions will be offered?